byrn-baker/Ansible-Workshop/section7-nautobot.md

         enabled: True
         mtu: 1500
         mgmt_only: True
-        ip_addresses:
-          - address: 192.168.4.17/24
+        ipv4_address: 192.168.4.17/24
         vrf: MGMT
         status: active
         primary: true
+    disabled_interfaces:
+    - name: GigabitEthernet0/3
+      type: 1000base-t
+      enabled: false
+    - name: GigabitEthernet0/4
+      type: 1000base-t
+      enabled: false
+    - name: GigabitEthernet0/5
+      type: 1000base-t
+      enabled: false
+    - name: GigabitEthernet0/6
+      type: 1000base-t
+      enabled: false
 ```

 Ok well what the heck is all of this stuff?
 What we are attempting to do above?
 We are describing the intended structure of each device.
-This YAML file will be ingested into Nautobot and will show the same intended configuration in a Web Application style format.
-We are essentially rewriting our host_vars in a way that is useful for Nautotbot.
-Look at interface GigabitEthernet0/1 for example, We have all of the items you would typically configure on the device details (interface name, description, mtu, ip address) along with a few other items like tags.
+This YAML file will be ingested into Nautobot and will show the same intended configuration in NAutobot.
+Look at interface GigabitEthernet0/1 for example, We have all of the items you would typically configure on the device (interface name, description, mtu, ip address) along with a few other items like tags.
 I will explain what the tags will be used for a little later.

-I was unable to come up with a elegant way to combine these three files into a single file called invnetory/nautobot_vars/node_designs.yaml.
+I was unable to come up with an elegant way to combine these three files into a single file called invnetory/nautobot_vars/node_designs.yaml.
 So I just did it manually...
 I know right?
 Combine the 4 node_design files into the invnetory/nautobot_vars/node_designs.yaml file ensure that the the 4 devices are indented properly because we will use this file to loop through a playbook that will add all of this data to Nautobot.

 We just need a couple more files that will contain device information, vrf, and tags.
 Here are the yaml files that I used.